Mudejar Architecture in Simple Terms: Key Features & Examples

 Jeronimos monastery in Lisbon, Spain

 The Jeronimos Monastery in Lisbon, Spain is usually categorized as an example of Manueline stile.
-But it also has many examples of Mudejar architecture, like vaulted ceiling and intricate stonework.
+But it also has some examples of Mudejar architecture, like vaulted ceiling and intricate stonework.

 There are many examples of Mudejar architecture in Spain and Portugal in diffferent cities.